-We are a development stage company with limited operations and had no revenues for the years ended December 31, 2014 and 2013.
+We are a pre-revenue company with limited operations and had no revenues for the years ended December 31, 2015 and 2014.

-Operating expenses were \$16,881,963 and \$3,611,230 for the years ended December 31, 2014 and 2013, respectively.
-Included in operating expenses were \$11,667,361 and \$9,877 in stock based compensation for the years ended December 31, 2014 and 2013, respectively.
+Operating expenses were \$4,401,100 and \$16,881,963 for the years ended December 31, 2015 and 2014, respectively.
+Included in operating expenses were \$1,918,183 and \$11,667,361 in stock based compensation for the years ended December 31, 2015 and 2014, respectively.
 Other operating expenses primarily consisted of services provided to the Company, including payroll and consultation, for research and development, and administration.
 These expenses were paid in accordance with agreements entered into with each consultant, employee, or service provider.